SebasMBK/SunglassesHubETL/README.md

 3. `make terraform-config`: Outputs the configuration of the infra created with Terraform into a file called "configuration.env" inside ./airflow/tasks.
 This file includes FQDN, database names, etc.
 4. `make start-run`: Creates and starts the airflow containers.
 5. `make az-login`: Login to Azure from within the container.
 Necessary for all the Airflow tasks.
 This will prompt you with a authentication url and code.
 Follow the instructions closely.
+Now you can login into Airflow through http://localhost:8080/ and trigger the pipeline manually or wait for the next scheduled run.
+The user and password should be "airflow".
+You can change this from the docker-compose file.